So, when does Menopause Begin and End?

 Menopause is something that affects all women at some stage in their lives.
 Although it can be uncomfortable, it is a natural part of the aging process.
 Even so, many women who suffer from menopausal symptoms wonder how long they will last.

-So, when does menopause end?
+So, when does menopause begin and end?
 Let’s take a look.

 What is Menopause?